 Picture several friends who happen to be musicians, singers and songwriters.
 Add an impromptu living room jam that sparked a weekly commitment to play music because it was fun.
 Throw in an invitation to perform in front of an audience.
 “Well, guess we’re a band.”
-Ten years after making it official, Up Cane Creek has performed at festivals, civic events, fundraisers, parties, and more in North Carolina, Virginia, and Maryland.
+Fourteen years after making it official, Up Cane Creek has performed at festivals, civic events, fundraisers, parties, and more in North Carolina, Virginia, and Maryland.
 Their enjoyment playing together is infectious, setting toes to tapp’in and voices a-humm’in.

 Folk music, especially bluegrass and old-time, has been the soundtrack of my adult life.
 Learning a little banjo and guitar in college led me to a life-long love of all sounds acoustic and stringy.
 Since settling in Chapel Hill in the 1970s, I’ve enjoyed playing guitar, banjo, fiddle, and mandolin with local groups.
 After a rewarding career at UNC, I’m now gainfully self-unemployed, enjoying fiddling, and especially grateful to Up Cane Creek for taking me in during the pandemic when I was bandless.